KlaudiuszSoltysik/CityExplorer/README.md

 ### 🟡 High Impact

-- **Singleton Repository** application state (Memory Cache)

 ### 🟢 Nice to Have

-- **Bug fix:**
-  - Sometimes hexagon color isn't updated during exploration
-  - After user loggs out / deletes account progress is still displayed (cached)
-- **Tests:** add more backend and application tests
-- clean proguard-rules
+- Test localization posting
 - android vitals / firebase crashalitycs
+- **Unit tests:** add more backend and application tests